 Non-scheduled public air traffic with helicopters departing from or to vessels is permitted only after prior approval from the Dutch Authorities via the Aerodrome Administration.
 Any contact concerning the above shall be made via the handling company or directly to the Airport Office during the hours of service.
-A 21 day notice period can be expected before the flight is to be carried out.
+A 21-day notice period can be expected before the flight is to be carried out.

-Any request for approval of traffic from or to vessels shall contain the following information:

-- a.
-Owner/operator - b.
-Type of helicopter, registration/call sign - c.
-Date, arrival time/departure time, destination(s).
+- Any request for approval of helicopter traffic from or to vessels shall contain the following information: - Name vessel/ship owner/operator - Type of helicopter, registration/call sign - Standard Airworthiness Certificate, certificate of aircraft registration, assurance licenses - Flight licences pilot(s) - Period of operation, name destinated aerodromes.